serdimoa/charting/Home.md

 ### What is Charting Library
-Charting Library is interactive JavsScript component which allows you to use UX/UI of TradignView with your own data.
+Charting Library is interactive JavsScript component which allows you to use UX/UI of TradingView with your own data.
 Download it, put our HTML/JS/CSS files to your web server, then connect your own data.
 So here's step-by-step guide:

 | What to do | What you'll get after |
 |---|---|